apache/trafficcontrol/docs/source/development/traffic_router.rst

 		..
 Note:: If an error is displayed in the Console, run ``mvn clean verify`` from the ``traffic_router`` directory

-7. Traffic Router Core should now be running; the HTTP routing interface is available on http://localhost:8081, while the DNS server and routing interface is available on localhost:1053 via TCP and UDP.
+7. Traffic Router Core should now be running; the HTTP routing interface is available on http://localhost:8081, while HTTPS is available on http://localhost:8443.
+The DNS server and routing interface is available on localhost:1053 via TCP and UDP.

 Test Cases
 ==========